 This landmark conservation bill that created a way for Americans to protect their most pristine wildlands for future generations.

-The 1964 Wilderness Act, written by The Wilderness Society's Howard Zahniser created the National Wilderness Preservation System, which protects nearly 110 million acres of wilderness areas from coast to coast.
+The 1964 Wilderness Act, written by The Wilderness Society's Howard Zahniser created the National Wilderness Preservation System, which protects 111 million acres of wilderness areas from coast to coast.

 What Did The Wilderness Act Achieve?